How much can society change in 10 years?

 - Environmental concerns and the impact of technology such as ride hailing apps are starting to impact car ownership outside of the usual location and affluence influencers.

 - Shoppers are no longer limited by their local store, with home delivery becoming so prevalent.
+This is likely to be even more noticeable with a census taking place during a global pandemic.

 The census itself will also change; The Office of National Statistics put great effort into the design of each census to ensure that a core of consistent questions remain as points of comparison, whilst new questions are introduced to allow for changes in society and the participant’s way of life.